-- 1. The course is a five-year full-time combined course leading to the award of the two degrees of Bachelor of Arts and Bachelor of Laws (BA LLB). - 2.
-The first three years of the course include (1) Law subjects totalling at least 32 Law credit points and (2) studies in at least three schools or programs offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence (some schools require more than 36 credit points) in a school or program, and at least 12 must be Upper Level credit points obtained in other schools or programs.
+1. The course is a five year full-time combined course leading to the award of the two degrees of Bachelor of Arts and Bachelor of Laws (BA LLB).

+2. The first three years of the course include (1) Law subjects totalling at least 32 Law credit points and (2) studies in at least three schools or programs offering Arts subjects, to the value of 72 Arts credit points or more, of which at least 36 must be obtained by the completion of an approved major sequence (some schools require more than 36 credit points) in a school or program, and at least 12 must be Upper Level credit points obtained in other schools or programs.
 For details of approved major sequences, see Undergraduate Study: Subject Descriptions in the Faculty of Arts and Social Sciences Handbook.
-Where an Arts/Law student completes a Law subject offered to both Arts and Law students the subject is counted as a Law subject. - 3.
-Students must satisfy the normal prerequisites for entry to the Arts and Social Sciences Faculty, and to individual subjects in that faculty.
-There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law. - 4.
-A student wishing to take the BA degree course at Honours level is required to assume a heavier workload than that required for the study of the BA degree course at Pass level, and approval for his or her program must be obtained from the relevant Arts school and the Head of the School of Law.
+Where an Arts/Law student completes a Law subject offered to both Arts and Law students the subject is counted as a Law subject.

+3. Students must satisfy the normal prerequisites for entry to the Arts and Social Sciences Faculty, and to individual subjects in that faculty.
+There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

+4. A student wishing to take the BA degree course at Honours level is required to assume a heavier workload than that required for the study of the BA degree course at Pass level, and approval for his or her program must be obtained from the relevant Arts school and the Head of the School of Law.
 At least one and possibly two additional years of study are required.
-Alternatively a student may consider first completing the BA degree course at Honours level (4 years) and then seeking admission to the threeyear LLB degree course for graduates. - 5.
-A student who does not wish to proceed to the combined degree BA LLB, may transfer to the BA program with credit for all subjects completed. - 6.
-The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects. - A typical combined Arts/Law course is set out below.
-Students who commenced their law course before 1984 should consult the Associate Dean or Administrative Officer to confirm the compulsory subjects which apply to them.
+Alternatively a student may consider first completing the BA degree course at Honours level (4 years) and then seek admission to the three year LLB degree course for graduates.

+A student who does not wish to proceed to the combined degree BA LLB, may transfer to the BA program with credit for all subjects completed.

+6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.

+A typical combined Arts/Law course is set out below.
 For complete details of Arts subjects students must consult the Faculty of Arts and Social Sciences Handbook.

-Arts School A 12 Level I credit points Arts School B 12 Level I credit points Arts School C 12 Level I credit points
+12 Level I credit points

+Arts School B 12 Level I credit points

+Arts School C 12 Level I credit points

 LAWS1120 Legal Systems Torts

-Arts School A 12 Upper Level credit points Arts School B 12 Upper Level credit points

-LAWS1420 Contracts LAWS1610 Criminal Law LSWS2140 Public Law
+LAWS7410 Legal Research and Writing 1

 Arts School A 12 Upper Level credit points

+Arts School B 12 Upper Level credit points

+LAWS1420 Contracts

+LAWS1610 Criminal Law

+LAWS2140 Public Law

+Arts School A 12 Upper Level credit points

-LAWS2160 Administrative Law LAWS6210 Law, Lawyers and Society LAWS3010 Property and Equity
+LAWS2160 Administrative Law

+LAWS6210 Law, Lawyers and Society

+LAWS3010 Property and Equity